 The evolution of women in sports

-Nearly fifty years since Title XI was passed, the members of the girls’ sports teams of MHS discuss their experiences as athletes
+Nearly fifty years since Title IX was passed, the members of the girls’ sports teams of MHS discuss their experiences as athletes

 As a freshman, Trinity Hogge, current junior and varsity basketball player, sat on the edge of her seat to watch the last minutes of the varsity team’s sectional game.
 The crowd exploded at the winning basket, jumping up from their seats, creating an energy that she never forgot.
 None of this would be possible without Title IX—part of the Education Amendments of 1972 that prohibited sex-based discrimination in any school sport or extracurricular.